 Depending on the redundancy scheme chosen (see Call Processing Redundancy), the call processing subscriber will be either a primary (active) subscriber or a backup (standby) subscriber.
 In the load-balancing option, the subscriber can be both a primary and backup subscriber.
 When planning the design of a cluster, you should generally dedicate the call processing subscribers to this function.
 In larger-scale or higher-performance clusters, the call processing service should not be enabled on the publisher and TFTP subscriber nodes.
 1:1 redundancy uses dedicated pairs of primary and backup subscribers, while 2:1 redundancy uses a pair of primary subscribers that share one backup subscriber.

 The following figures illustrate typical cluster configurations to provide call processing redundancy with Unified CM.

 Figure 9-5 Basic Redundancy Schemes

 Figure 9-5 illustrates the two basic redundancy schemes available.
 In each case the backup server node must be capable of handling the capacity of at least a single primary call processing server node failure.
 In the 2:1 redundancy scheme, the backup might have to be capable of handling the failure of a single call processing server node or potentially both primary call processing server nodes, depending on the requirements of a particular deployment.
-For information on capacity sizing and choosing the OVA templates, see the section on Capacity Planning for Call Processing.
+For information on capacity sizing and choosing the VM configurations, see the section on Capacity Planning for Call Processing.